 It is a known fact that fungal forms, parasites, and bacteria are made up of protein.
 Viruses also have a protein coating as a shell that protects them.
 The enzyme protease breaks down proteins, and since the invaders of our blood system are protein, it makes sense that ingesting protease could break down the protein invaders.

 Enzymes support a healthy immune system.

-Enzymes have been found to deliver nutrients to our cells, carry away toxic debris, digest our food, purify our blood, deliver hormones by feeding and fortifying our endocrine system and balance our cholesterol and triglycerides levels while doing no harm to our body.
+Enzymes transport nutrients to the cells, carry away toxic debris, digest our food, cleanse the blood, distribute hormones by feeding and fortifying the endocrine system, and balance cholesterol and triglycerides levels while not harming the body.

 Enzymes help to break down fats.

 Research has shown that the enzyme lipase breaks down and digests fat.
 This takes stress off our gallbladder, liver, and pancreas and also supports a healthy weight.

 Enzymes support healthy cholesterol and triglycerides levels.